 For this recipe, I used Chinese.
 You can also use Japanese eggplant, which is a little longer in size.

-When selecting your eggplant, ensure that they are not the same size and the skin is not bruised or has brown spots.
-It has to be firm to the touch, and the skin has a shiny look to the naked eye.
+When selecting your eggplant, ensure that they are around the same size and the skin is not bruised or has brown spots.
+It has to be firm to the touch, and the skin should have shiny look to the naked eye.

 Store them in a cool place and use them within two days if left outside the refrigerator.